aaronicsubstances/scalable-ipc/README.md

    - sequence number - 4 bytes
    - error code - 2 bytes

-## Requirements of Receive Message Implementation
+### Receive Message Operation

   * receiver of message expects to get a header pdu, followed by 1 or more data pdus until message length indicated in header pdu is fully accumulated.
   * for receiver to process a header pdu, the following conditions must be met:
      * message id is not already being received.
      * message length is acceptable
-     * there is enough space in receiver for message.
   * once these conditions are met, receiver proceeds to accept header pdu, and then waits to receive 1 or more data pdus.
   * for each header or data pdu received, receiver must respond with a header_ack or data_ack pdu. receiver should neither wait for or care about success of ack sending.
   * for each data pdu being waited for, receiver must set a timeout on it, in order to discard abandoned message transfers by sender.
   * the following conditions apply to processing of data and header pdus:
      * message id has not already been processed.
-     * message destination id matches endpoint id at receiver.
+     * message destination id matches message source id at receiver.
-     * timestamp if positive, must differ from current timestamp  by less than *time to wait before discarding processed message ids*.
+     * there is enough space in receiver for pdu.
+  * receiver must either use one message source id for all messages received in its lifetime, or dedicate a new one for each message.
+  * In the case every message gets its own source id, then receiving an invalid message destination id in a header pdu should lead to an association of generated message source id with that message id (unless that association exists already).
+This association should be cleaned up after receive data timeout.
   * if conditions are not met during processing of a header or data pdu, receiver must respond with a header_ack or data_ack pdu with appropriate error_code set.
   * if header pdu is received again, while no data pdu has yet to be received, then receiver must respond by sending back the last header_ack sent.
   * after receiving header pdu, receiver must only accept data pdu with the expected sequence number, which starts from 1 and is incremented each time a data pdu is successfully received.
 Where a data pdu with the previous sequence number is received, receiver must respond by sending back the last data_ack sent.